-This is a story about Camilla Quintana and her search for true belonging around the world and finding it where she least expected.
+This is a story about Camilla Quintana and her search how to be happy as an Expat and finding it where she least expected.
 Camilla is Austrian but has lived in the UK and now Bilbao, Spain with her Spanish husband.
 Camilla runs an International coaching business for Expats and you can find her on Instagram and Facebook.

 I was born 35 years ago as the eldest of 4 in Vienna, Austria.
-My ancestry is made up of Austrians, Italians, Spaniards, diplomats and international merchants, and so traveling, open-mindedness and a passion for different cultures and languages is kind of in my DNA.
-As a teen I spent summers in the UK, the US and in Mexico and dreamt of one day living abroad - which I felt was where I truly belonged.
+My ancestry is made up of Austrians, Italians, Spaniards, diplomats and international merchants, and so travelling, open-mindedness and a passion for different cultures and languages are kind of in my DNA.
+As a teen, I spent summers in the UK, the US and in Mexico and dreamt of one day living abroad – which I felt was where I truly belonged.

 My teenage dream was to move to New York and become a famous singer.
 I just needed to perfect my English in order to blend right in, I thought.
 How?
 By watching FRIENDS on replay!
 Pausing at any word or phrase I didn’t understand, looking it up in the dictionary, writing it down and repeating it out loud.

-At 16, me and my notebook full of FRIENDS phrases and expressions, went to study a semester abroad in the UK.
+At 16, I and my notebook full of FRIENDS phrases and expressions went to study a semester abroad in the UK.
 Whenever a teacher mistook me for an American, I gave myself a big pat on the back and delighted in their surprised look when I told them I was actually Austrian.
 Mission accomplished!

 2 years, an MBA and a post-university “What will I do with my life?” crisis later, I was back home in Vienna… only that after 5 years of absorbing everything my international life and friends had given me, I didn’t quite feel at home there at all… people had moved on… I had moved on… I didn’t seem to belong here or there.
 I experienced what’s called “Reverse Culture Shock” and it took some time until I reconnected, grew roots again and felt at home.
 It was in Vienna that I met my Spanish husband.
 After a short stop in Munich, his job brought us